nkh/P5-App-Asciio/documentation/mdbook_asciio/src/bindings/vim-like.md

 To simplify, let's start with having 26 letters accessible on the keyboard, no uppercase.
 - using ctl + alt + key  gives us around 100 combinations
-- letter + leter gives use around 650 combinations
+- letter + letter gives use around 650 combinations
 - letter + letter + letter gives use around 18 000 combinations

 If we had uppercase, ie, 52 letters